qbrilliance/qristal-core/docs/md/vqe.md

 ### Python `minimize()` from `skquant.opt`

-These methods have been tested with QB SDK:
+These methods have been tested with Qristal:

 - `"imfil"`